921abdullah/Semantic_Segmentation_Using_FCN_UNet_SegNet/README.md

    - Loading annotated datasets for training and evaluation.

 2. **Model Training**:
-   - Implementation of FCN, U-Net, and SegNet architectures.
+   - Implementation of FCN, U-Net and SegNet architectures.
    - Training models with efficient hyperparameters for semantic segmentation.

 3. **Performance Metrics**: